core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 In the example shown in {{fig-example-edhoc-comb-req}}, message exchanges are protected as follows.

-* End-to-end, between the client and the server.
+* End-to-end, between the client and the server, using the OSCORE Security Context CTX_C_S.
 The client uses the OSCORE Sender ID 0x5f when using OSCORE with the server.

-* Between the client and the proxy.
+* Between the client and the proxy, using the OSCORE Security Context CTX_C_P.
 The client uses the OSCORE Sender ID 0x20 when using OSCORE with the proxy.

 The example also shows how the client establishes an OSCORE Security Context CTX_C_P with the proxy and CTX_C_S with the server, by using the key exchange protocol EDHOC {{RFC9528}}.